Stick Men (progressive rock band): History

 In 2007, Levin released a solo album entitled Stick Man, consisting of pieces recorded on the Chapman Stick, featuring his King Crimson bandmate Pat Mastelotto on drums.
 This then led to the formation of the band Stick Men by Mastelotto, Levin and Chapman Stick player Michael Bernier.
 The band released its first album Soup in 2010.
 Bernier left shortly after the release of Soup, to be replaced by Markus Reuter in early August 2010.

 The new lineup released the CD Absalom, in 2011, and an album of improvisations, Open, in June 2012.
 A studio album titled Deep was released in February 2013.
 There is a special edition including a DVD.
 The album features heavy rock pieces that are mostly instrumental with exceptions like Horatio featuring Pat Mastelotto on vocals.
 The album also includes 11 minute tone poem Whale Watch based on Tony Levin's experiences taking whale watching trips out of Boston.

 In January 2014, the band released their first live album called Power Play.

 In October 2014, Stick Men released their first retrospective album.
 A double album, the first disc featured studio recordings, while the second was a compilation of various recorded live improvisations the band performed on tour.
 Also included on the album are remixes and remakes of various other Stick Men songs.

 Two collaborative live albums with King Crimson members were subsequently recorded in Tokyo, Japan.
 The first one, Midori, featuring David Cross on violin and keyboards, was recorded in 2015.
 The second one, Roppongi, with Mel Collins on sax, was recorded in 2017.
 Eventually, a 2018 tour of Latin American countries featuring David Cross on violin became the multi-disc boxed set Panamerica, released in 2019.
 In the same spirit of collaborations with prog legends, their sole 2020 concert in Japan with keyboardist Gary Husband became their album Owari, recorded in Osaka on February the 28th.

 Their fourth studio album with Markus Reuter, Prog Noir, was recorded and released in 2016.
 This album featured several vocal pieces.
 Tony Levin sang the title track, Markus Reuter sang Plutonium, and they shared vocals on the promotional single, The Tempest.

-After a six-year hiatus in recording, an EP, Tentacles, was released in April, 2022.
+After a six-year hiatus in recording, an EP, Tentacles, was released in April 2022.
+This was followed by the live album Umeda (2023) culled from their Tentacles tour, plus EPs Swimming in Tea (2024) and Brutal (2025).